-If you are in need of a Home Valuation, Mike Reames would be happy to come meet with you to discuss the current real estate markets and the value of your home.
+If you need of a Home Valuation, Mike Reames would be happy to come to meet with you to discuss the current real estate markets and the value of your home.
 When you contact Reames Realty to schedule a Home Valuation consultation, rest assured that Mike Reames will be the one that meets with you and prepares your analysis.

-As your neighbors sell their homes, the assessors record those transactions and create and average value for the neighborhood.
+As your neighbors sell their homes, the assessors record those transactions and create an average value for the neighborhood.
 Your tax assessment value is based on this average sales method.
-Generally, the newer the neighborhood, the more accurate the Tax assessment value is to the Market Value of your home.
-All of the homes are new and are generally in similar conditions.
+Generally, the newer the neighborhood, the more accurate the tax assessment value is to the market value of your home.
+All the homes are new and are generally in similar conditions.
 An older neighborhood has varying degrees of improvements and maintenance of properties.
-In a thirty year old subdivision, there may be homes that have never been improved and needing some general maintenance.
-There may be some homeowner's that have spent small fortunes maintaining and upgrading these homes throughout the years.
-The tax assessor can only develop an average value for the neighborhood and assign that value for each home because they don't know which homes have been improved and which homes have been improved.
+In a thirty-year-old subdivision, there may be homes that have never been improved and are in need of some general maintenance.
+There may be homeowners that have spent small fortunes maintaining and upgrading these homes throughout the years.
+The tax assessor can only develop an average value for the neighborhood and assign that value for each home because they don't know which homes have been improved and which homes have not.